 DUNLOP’S LONGEVITY SUMMED UP IN ONE RACE

 John Dunlop’s death in 2018 hit the world of horse racing hard.
 The Arundel-based trainer was a permanent fixture in the lives of many involved in the sport and several leading trainers learned a great deal from Dunlop.
-His 3,000+ winners came over a number of decades and included many of the biggest races on the flat including the British Champions Fillies’ and Mares’ Stakes for which he holds the training record with nine wins which were spread over 40 years.
+His 3,000+ winners came over a number of decades and included many of the biggest races on the flat including the British Champions Fillies’ and Mares’ Stakes for which he holds the training record with nine wins which were spread over 40 years when it was the Princess Royal Stakes.

 Lester Piggott, the jockey with the most wins in the race, managed just one fewer victory with eight which were themselves spread by 25 years.
 As mentioned above, only two horses have won this race more than once with Shebeen the only horse to win in consecutive years.